Tumbleweed-64/NautilusUB/README.md

 # NautilusUB
 L bozo

 Wondering about the description?
 Well, basically this is a fake proxy.
 You heard me.
 Fake.
-I made this so you can download it and send it to an unsusppecting friend (not virus, see below)
+I made this so you can download it and send it to an unsuspecting friend (not virus, see below)

 # What is this?